 Which political institutions do we study?
-Following the theory, I will report on results that (mostly) rely on two crude classifications of electoral rules and regime types.
+Following the theory discussion in Section 2, I will report on results which are (mostly) based on two crude classifications of electoral rules and regime types.
 First, we code countries that relied fully on plurality (or majority) rule in their most recent elections to the legislature (lower chamber) as majoritarian, and the other countries as proportional.
 The dummy variable MAJ takes a value of 1 in the former case, 0 in the latter.5 Second, countries where the survival of the executive does not require the confidence of the legislature are coded as presidential, the other countries as parliamentary.
 The resulting binary variable is called PRES.